Now that you’ve made up your mind that being a carpenter is the job you want to pursue; you will be thinking now how and where you can start.

 How to Become a Carpenter

-Some of the carpenters I know started as helpers in construction sites.
+Some of the carpenters I know started as helpers on construction sites.
 They learn the skills by assisting other professionals onsite.
 As they spend time working, they gain experience and start to work independently until they learn the knowledge and practical skills needed for the job as a carpenter.

 You also have the selection of completing a certificate or a degree program offered by a community college in your area and this is a good chance to propel your carpentry knowledge.
 You may also find online carpentry classes that offer foundational knowledge that will teach you the “ins” and “outs” of the trade.